jay7sir/jay7sir/README.md

 ### 🌱 Current Focus

-I'm currently working on improving my skills in [specific technology or area], and I'm excited about exploring new ways to leverage [related technology or framework] in Android development.
+I'm currently working on improving my skills in Android app, and I'm excited about exploring new ways to leverage oop in Android development.

 ### 🛠️ My Development Setup

 - **IDE:** Android Studio
 - **Version Control:** Git
-- **Design Tools:** [e.g., Figma, Sketch]
+- **Design Tools:** Figma
-- **CI/CD:** [e.g., GitHub Actions, Jenkins]

 ### 📫 Connect With Me